afram/reveal.js/md/slide-14-tagged-templates.md

 - First param is array of strings in the template string

 - Second and every other param are values of processed substitution expressions

+- Raw property allows access to strings as they were entered

 - Conceivable to use this for Internationalisation